Bedzior/run-cppcheck/README.md

 For all you wishing to know, exactly why something was marked as dubious or wrong by Cppcheck

 # Acknowledgments
+Docker image's source code is available [here](https://github.com/Facthunder/cppcheck)

+This action makes use of [Cppcheck](https://github.com/danmar/cppcheck), which is a great open-source tool I can recommend.

 I would like to thank `dbeef` for providing a suiting testbed for this GitHub Action in form of his spelunky-psp project repository.
 Check it out [here](https://github.com/dbeef/spelunky-psp)!

 # License